tiltonneena/Gamesco-Project/README.md

 - **Microsoft PowerPoint:**  final presentation drafted in this slide show software.

 ### Data Source
-Gamesco is a fictional company, however, the global game sales data used for this project is of real, available on VGChartz.com.
+Gamesco is a fictional company, however, the global game sales data used for this project is of real, available on [VGChartz.com](https://www.vgchartz.com/gamedb/).
-(Link here)

 ### Methodology
 1. Analysis began with formulating detailed questions to inform the investigation, followed by understanding the data set by examining the source of data, categorizing each column as quantitative/qualitative, and assessing any biases implicit in the data.